lfe-http/lanes/README.md

 #### YAWS

+WARNING: YAWS support is old and needs to be re-visited to make sure everything still works ...

 The YAWS `lanes` plugin creates a `routes/3` function which can then be called in the `out/1` function that is required of a [YAWS appmod](http://yaws.hyber.org/appmods.yaws) module.